-The Group had net cash inflows of £0.8m, this is better than the operating loss during the year of £0.2m as a result of finance income of £0.1m and a £0.8m improvement in working capital.
-Working capital improved since as proportion of legal fees have reduced the escrow receivable and a significant element of legal fees were incurred towards the year end, in preparation of the PwC trial in February 2023, and had therefore not been settled at 31 December 2022.
+The Group had net cash outflows of £6.5m, this is better than the operating loss during the year of £7.4m as a result of finance income of £0.2m and a £0.7m improvement in working capital.
+Working capital improved since a proportion of legal fees reduced the escrow receivable at 31 December 2022, the balance of which was released during the year ended 31 December 2023.